USF-Spring-2026-AI/assignment-01-kids-in-the-yard-NissiJR/README.md

 # AI Assignment 01 - Kids in the Yard

-#Comparison questions with LLMs
+# Comparison questions with LLMs

 ## 1. Which tool(s) did you use?

 I used **ChatGPT (GPT-5-based system)** to assist with debugging, and structural refinement.

----

 ## 2. What was your prompt to the LLM?